Dorchester Quaker Local Meeting

 For those who ask about the donation to Britain Yearly Meeting, please see the Charity Commission website which illustrates the finances of BYM which can be found under charity number 1127633.

-The Meeting is to have a reading group in 2025 (no firm dates or arrangements made as yet) and the first book is to be “Life After Doom” by Brian McLaren published by Hodder and Stoughton |May 2024.
+The Meeting now has a reading group which began meeting in March 2025 The chosen text is “Life After Doom” by Brian McLaren published by Hodder and Stoughton May 2024.

 If you want to explore more about Quakers, Kindlers might be for you.
 Visit the website www.thekindlers.org.uk email admin@thekindlers.org.uk